oyeyipo45/download-video-and-upload-to-aws-with-node/README.md

 # download-video-and-upload-to-aws-with-node

-This project serves as a simple functional skeletion for  downloading files and uploading to AWS S3 bucket using node
+This project serves as a simple functional skeleton for
+1. Downloading videos using specified urls
+2. Uploading same video to AWS S3 bucket using node then deleting video when upload is successful

 ## Routes:
-This project contains two simple routes one to download files anf another ot upload to a specified AWS S3 bucket
+This project contains two simple routes one to download videos using urls and another route to upload videos to a specified AWS S3 bucket

 ## To start/run project:
 `npm run dev`